 This is explored through seven strands:

 The Reverend Eve Lanchantin is the team vicar in charge at St Mary's Church.
 She joins us in school to lead worship each term, and she is also one of our school governors.
-She also takes time out to sit with our Refelction Club and discuss thought-provoking questions such as 'Does God have parents?'
+She also takes time out to sit with our Reflection Club and discuss thought-provoking questions such as 'Does God have parents?'

 Our classes at Kennington CE Academy visit St Mary's Church as part of our special reflection days, such as Harvest, Christmas, Easter and Leaver's Service, and during our RE teaching about Christianity.